 It is important to have equipment that is safe and comfortable when teaching your dog to walk on a leash so the experience is enjoyable for both of you.
 Remember that teaching your dog to walk on a leash can be a challenging skill to teach, as dogs often wish to explore the world at a much faster pace than we do.
-It is an extremely important skill to teach your dog though as it keeps them and you safe and makes walks much more enjoyable.
+However, It is an extremely important skill to teach your dog as it keeps you both safe and makes walks much more enjoyable.

 The RSPCA recommends teaching your dog to walk on a leash by ‘loose leash walking’.
 Loose leash walking operates on the basic principles of reward-based training.
 Essentially, if a dog is walking on leash without pulling, the owner can keep walking and reward the dog for that desired behaviour.
 However, if the dog starts to pull, the owner should stop and stand still like a tree.
 By stopping, the dog is not rewarded for pulling and the dog learns that when they pull they won’t go forward.